cpetersen/topical/README.md

 Check out the `examples/` directory for complete examples:
 - `quick_demo.rb` - Simple demonstration with mock data
-- `news_clustering.rb` - Clustering news articles
-- `customer_feedback.rb` - Analyzing customer feedback topics
-- `research_papers.rb` - Organizing research papers by topic
+- `topic_summaries_with_llm.rb` - Advanced example showing how to generate detailed topic summaries using red-candle LLM

 ## Development